MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_RefineBids.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn about bidding and the different types of bidding you can set for your ad groups and keywords.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Refine your bids

-With Microsoft Advertising, you’re in control of your budget.
-You set the highest price that you want to pay each time someone selects your ad—this is what your **bid** is.
+With Microsoft Advertising, youâ€™re in control of your budget.
+You set the highest price that you want to pay each time someone selects your adâ€”this is what your **bid** is.
 Set this price as the default bid for all your keywords in an ad group, or customize the price for each keyword.

 ## Default bidding

 With default bidding, you set the bid when you first create an ad group and it automatically applies to each keyword in the ad group.
-This means less work for you, and is ideal for any keywords you don’t want to actively manage.
+This means less work for you, and is ideal for any keywords you donâ€™t want to actively manage.

-For example, if you set a default bid of $1, that’s what you’ll pay by default when someone searches for any of your keywords and chooses on your ad.
-Because default bidding applies automatically after you set it up, we recommend default bidding if you’re new to Search advertising or want a low-maintenance approach to paying for your ads.
+For example, if you set a default bid of $1, thatâ€™s what youâ€™ll pay by default when someone searches for any of your keywords and chooses on your ad.
+Because default bidding applies automatically after you set it up, we recommend default bidding if youâ€™re new to Search advertising or want a low-maintenance approach to paying for your ads.

 - **How to edit a default bid**